LRVC/pbc_app/README.md

-## Website for the Professional Bouldering Circuit
+## Official site for the Professional Bouldering Circuit